-While some find it appropriate to dismiss traditional observances as mere "traditions of men" we should be like the Bereans and consider what Scripture says about tradition.
+While some find it appropriate to dismiss traditional observances as mere "traditions of men," we should be like the Bereans and consider what Scripture says about tradition.

 Chag HaMatzot [the Feast of Unleavened Bread] contains several traditions.